FroeMic/TUM-IN-Protein-Prediction-1/lectures/13-alignments-1.md

 > Today it costs on average about 100 000 $ per protein.

 #### 2. Pairwise Sequence Comparison

+###### Correct alignment: We need an objective function

+* simplest objective function: percentage of letters which are identical
+* more complicated functions describing a match

+BUT: the match score itself ignores, what we are after - biological similarity in function

+###### Local vs Global Alignment

+_To find the **optimal** superposition of two sequence, it is first necessary to define what 'optimal' means._

+**Global Alignment:** Align all residues from the beginning to the end

+**Local Alignment:** Best match for locally aligned regions

+**Question: **What is the biological assumption behind an insertion when comparing sequences?

+> Through evolutionary changes in the DNA \(e.g. a point mutation\) a new bump \(= amino acid\(s\)\) was introduced.
+Implicitly it is also assumed similar structure -&gt; similar function.

 #### 3. Multiple Sequence Comparison